The University of Scranton delivers a meaningful education that challenges students morally, spiritually, and intellectually.

 A fascinating future

-Of the 1,086 applicants to doctoral health profession schools over the past 19 years, an average of 80% were accepted to schools of medicine, dentistry, veterinary medicine, pharmacy, podiatry, and optometry.
+Of the 1,148 applicants to doctoral health profession schools over the past 20 years, an average of 80% wereaccepted to schools of medicine, dentistry, veterinary medicine, pharmacy, podiatry, and optometry.

-Because more majors mean more major opportunities for you, Scranton offers 68 bachelor’s degree programs, 46 minors, and more than 30 graduate programs, including doctoral programs in Physical Therapy (DPT), Business Administration (DBA), and Nursing Practice (DNP), through three colleges and schools.
+Because more majors mean more major opportunities for you, Scranton offers 68 bachelor’s degree programs, 47 minors, and more than 35 graduate programs, including doctoral programs in Physical Therapy (DPT), Business Administration (DBA), Nursing Practice (DNP), and Nurse Anesthesia (DNP) through three colleges and schools.

 Scranton faculty members have a passion for teaching.
 It shows in the innovative ways they engage students in the educational experience and is evident in the way they know and care for students as individuals.
 When it comes to scholarly activity, Scranton professors rival the best.
 Their works are widely published in prestigious scholarly journals.
 They are featured in national media and are frequent presenters at national and international conferences.

 Internships are another way to learn outside the classroom.
-They can help you jump into the world with both feet before you graduate.
-The Classes of 2017 and 2018 completed internships at 1,051 organizations in 35 different states, plus the District of Columbia, Canada, China, Ghana, India, Panama, and Switzerland.
+They can help you jump into the real world with both feet before you graduate.
+The Classes of 2018 and 2019 completed internships at 979 organizations in 38 different states, plus the District of Columbia, Canada, Colombia, the Dominican Republic, Ecuador, France, Ghana, India, Italy, and Panama.

-Located in Pennsylvania’s Pocono Northeast region, the 58-acre hillside campus is in the heart of a city of nearly 76,000, just two hours from New York City and Philadelphia.
+Located in Pennsylvania’s Pocono Northeast region, our 58-acre hillside campus is in the heart of a city of nearly 76,000 people, just two hours from New York City and Philadelphia.
 Our location offers the best of both worlds—the city and the mountains.
 From campus you can walk downtown to shop, visit a museum, or see a show.
 It’s only a short drive to enjoy minor league baseball games (Scranton/Wilkes-Barre RailRiders), minor league hockey games, concerts, skiing, hiking, movie theaters, malls, and shopping outlets.

 More than 1,500 students participate each year in leagues, weekend special events, and tournaments through the Department of Intramurals and Recreational Sports.
 Leagues include basketball, flag football, racquetball, soccer, tennis, Ultimate Frisbee, and volleyball.